 - Mouseflow: Mouseflow records how people move their mouses across your webpage and can show you a video of their behavior.
 This can be useful for watching how people use interactive parts of your site like forms.

 - Woopra: Woopra provides many of the same real-time analytics as Google with the added option of being able to chat live with your site visitors.
 This can be helpful for site retention, assisting customers having difficulty using the site, or encouraging them to complete a sale or other action by interacting with them in a positive, helpful way.

-This is just a short list, but you can see some of our other favorite analytics tools of 2019 here.
+This is just a short list, but you can see some of our other favorite analytics tools here.